bryantamayo1/template-web-dotenv/README.md

 5. [Others](#others)

 ## About
-Template to create web page with Webpack's environment and otenv-webpack library to global variables.
+Template to create web page with Webpack's environment and dotenv-webpack library to global variables.

 ## Installation
 1. Install libraries